How is self-employment tax deferral for 2020 reported on Schedule SE and Schedule 3?

 A self-employed client wants to take advantage of the self-employment tax deferral under the CARES Act.
 How is that accomplished on his tax return?

-Q: Can a self-employed taxpayer defer SE tax as part of the social security payroll tax deferral?
+Q: Can a self-employed taxpayer defer self-employment tax for 2020 as part of the social security payroll tax deferral?

 My client Etan is a self-employed hair stylist who files a Schedule C. During the lockdown last spring he had to close his salon for nearly two months.
 He leases his shop location, which is in a large retail space.
 He reduced his first and second quarter estimated tax payments because of the self-employment tax deferral he heard about.